-The Physical Therapy Program at Nazareth promotes academic honesty at all times.
+The Physical Therapy Program at Nazareth College promotes academic honesty at all times.
 Honesty is an integral part of being a professional.
-As per the Nazareth Academic Policies and Procedures Handbook, "academic dishonesty" is understood as any act of deceit bearing on one's own or another's academic work, where "academic work" is understood to mean any activity pertaining to the educational mission of Nazareth.
+As per the Nazareth College Academic Policies and Procedures Handbook, "academic dishonesty" is understood as any act of deceit bearing on one's own or another's academic work, where "academic work" is understood to mean any activity pertaining to the educational mission of the college.
 Such acts include, but are not limited to, plagiarism in any form and the use during an exam of information or materials not authorized by the instructor for such use.

-The program expectation includes reading and abiding by the policy titled "Academic Integrity" as published in the Nazareth Academic Policies and Procedures Handbook available at naz.edu/student-handbook.
+The program expectation includes reading and abiding by the policy titled "Academic Integrity" as published in the Nazareth College Academic Policies and Procedures Handbook.
+Please utilize the online link at: http://catalog.naz.edu/content.php?catoid=73&navoid=1924#AH behavior/action and whether it constitutes academic integrity as well as uphold the standards of academic integrity in all academic and clinical situations.

-In addition, the student must seek assistance from faculty if there is any doubt regarding a behavior/action and whether it constitutes academic integrity as well as uphold the standards of academic integrity in all academic and clinical situations.
+In addition, he or she must seek assistance from faculty if there is any doubt regarding a